Are We There Yet? Hydrogen Trains and the End of the Carbon Era

 There is a very good case being made by Toyota that electric battery vehicles will specialise in the short range light vehicle end of the transport market while hydrogen fuel cell electric vehicles will specialise in the longer range heavier end.

 Tesla claims that electric battery technology can be developed for use in commercial trucking.
-Industry experts and peer reviewed academic research dispute this claim, mainly on the grounds that heavy batteries will limit freight payload.
+Industry commentators, peer reviewed academic research and competing truck builders dispute this claim, mainly on the grounds that heavy batteries will limit freight payload.
+In the near future, maybe as early as 2019 and 2020, there should be enough technological maturity to determine which technology is most suited to what market.

-Advances in hydrogen electric fuel cell technology and renewable hydrogen production gives New Zealand another opportunity to step towards its zero carbon goal.
+Advances in hydrogen electric fuel cell technology and renewable hydrogen production would give New Zealand another opportunity to step towards its zero carbon goal.

 - Experiment with electric battery trains -like Japan and the UK.
 This option has lower capital costs due to not needing to electrify the railway lines and the next lowest operating costs wrt energy use.
 Electric battery passenger trains have a range of about 150 km so are potentially viable for suburban passenger services.
 Unfortunately, electric battery trains do not have the range to replace the longer distance South Island Coastal Pacific or TranzAlpine passenger train services or the energy density (per weight) for freighting operations.
 Electric battery trains also have long charging times, so expensive trains with high capital costs would have reduced operating times, which is not an efficient use of scarce capital.
 Electric battery trains can though be simply charged by hooking them up to the power grid -no new energy distribution infrastructure is required.
 Possibly battery ‘plug-in-play’ shipping containers could be switched every 150 km or so to make longer distance train operations viable.